-- Spelling: are there any spelling errors?
+Spelling: are there any spelling errors?
 If so, do your best to detect and correct them.
-If you tend to make repeated errors (such as their/there, principle/principal, its/it's), try to seek clarification. - Grammar, syntax: are there any errors?
+If you tend to make repeated errors (such as their/there, principle/principal, its/it's), try to seek clarification.

+Grammar, syntax: are there any errors?
 Read carefully and check.
-It is sometimes a good idea to read sections aloud. - Punctuation: are the errors (i) very few? (ii) Systematic ones of minor kind (for example, on unpaired commas only)? (iii) Systematic of a major kind (for example, incorrect use of full stops, or failure to distinguish plural and genitive)?
-Go over your submission and check. - Reference and/or bibliography: are they provided?
+It is sometimes a good idea to read sections aloud.

+Punctuation: are the errors (i) very few? (ii) Systematic ones of minor kind (for example, on unpaired commas only)? (iii) Systematic of a major kind (for example, incorrect use of full stops, or failure to distinguish plural and genitive)?
+Go over your submission and check.

+Reference and/or bibliography: are they provided?
 Are any details missing, incorrect, or incomplete?
-Do your best to check and aim for consistency according to the conventions explained below. - General carelessness: are there lapses not covered above, such as illegibility, missing words, incomplete sentences?
+Do your best to check and aim for consistency according to the conventions explained below.

+General carelessness: are there lapses not covered above, such as illegibility, missing words, incomplete sentences?
 Examine your work and do the best you can to improve the quality of your submission.

 If you feel you need help, don't hesitate to ask.
+You may start by contacting your tutor and student advisor.